mainmatter/ember-test-selectors/ember-test-selectors/README.md

 Compatibility
 ------------------------------------------------------------------------------

-- Ember 3.8 or above
+- Ember 3.8 to Ember 4.12
 - Ember CLI 3.8 or above
-- Node.js 12 or above
+- Node.js 18 or above

+If your Ember app is an Embroider+Vite app, you can use [strip-test-selectors](https://github.com/mainmatter/ember-test-selectors/blob/master/strip-test-selectors/README.md) classic addon, which supports Ember 3.28 or above.

 Installation